marcusblake/glamc/README.md

 # glamc

-Welcome to the GlamC github bois
+Welcome to the GlamC github
-Yeet

 Makefile usage: